rsyslog/rsyslog-doc/source/configuration/modules/mmnull.rst

 Sample
 ======

-In this simple the message received is parsed by RFC5424 parser and then the HOSTNAME is overwritten and a tag is setted.
+In this sample, the message received is parsed by RFC5424 parser and then the HOSTNAME is overwritten and a tag is setted.

 .. code-block:: none

     module(load='mmnull')
     module(load='imudp')
+    global(localhostname="salls-front")

     ruleset(name="TagUDP" parser=[ "rsyslog.rfc5424" ]) {
-        action(type="mmnull" tag="udp" forcelocalhostname="on")
+        action(type="mmnull" tag="front" forcelocalhostname="on")
         call ...
     }
     input(type="imudp" port="514" ruleset="TagUDP")